Les Cent Chênes, a luxury campsite in the Alpes-Maritimes department

 Once settled in, holidaymakers can freely take advantage of the campsite's facilities and services.
 From mid-June to the beginning of September, a bar opens and those who wish to can unwind over a drink, an ice cream or a coffee, whilst taking advantage of the convivial atmosphere of the location.
-In high season, it is possible to come and buy fresh bread.
+In the high season, you can come and buy fresh bread every morning made to order.
 Moreover, there is a small shopping centre, with multiple boutiques and shops, 1.2 kilometres from there.

 Regarding leisure facilities, Les Cent Chênes has a highly delightful swimming pool.
-With its wooden “beaches” surrounded by shrubs ans flowers, it is the perfect place to give way to idleness!
+With a modern design, its wooden “beach” is surrounded by shrubs and flowers of the region; it is the perfect place to indulge in idleness!
 Moreover, for even more serenity, children are asked not to shout or jump in the water.
-For children to have fun, there is also a play area on the campsite.
+For children to have fun, there is a play area available to them on the campsite.